graciolli-f/cody-w-rubric/.rubric/first-prompt.md

    - See what NOT to do
    - Learn from common anti-patterns

-5. **Architecture**: `.rubric/architecture-plan.yaml`
-   - Understand the layer structure
-   - See the dependency flow rules

-6. **Examples**: Review ALL files in `.rubric/examples/`
+5. **Examples**: Review ALL files in `.rubric/examples/`
    - See complete, working patterns
    - Understand how layers interact

 ## 🎯 Your Tasks (MUST Follow This Order)

 ### Phase 1: Architecture Setup
-1. Create the directory structure from `architecture-plan.yaml`
+1. Create a yaml file with the directory structure `architecture-plan.yaml`
+2. Create the directory tree in the root following the `architecture-plan.yaml`
-2. Create `src/types/index.ts` for shared types
+3. Create `src/types/index.ts` for shared types
-3. Create `src/config/environment.ts` for configuration
+4. Create `src/config/environment.ts` for configuration

 ### Phase 2: Generate Rubric Specifications
 Create .rux files in `.rubric/constraints/` for your modules: